-Whilst most UK cyclists are enjoying frolics in the sunshine, those who suffer from hayfever may be feeling somewhat more subdued – the MET office has confirmed extremely high levels of pollen across the country, with some sources suggesting they’re at their highest in 12-years.
+Whilst most UK cyclists are enjoying frolics in the sunshine, those who suffer from hayfever may be feeling somewhat more subdued as the pollen count rises.

 High pollen counts can get in the way of cycling, but there are ways to calm the symptoms.

 Max Wiseberg of HayMax allergen barrier balm says that “any exercise makes you breathe harder, which will lead to you getting more pollen through your nose,” which triggers and exacerbates symptoms.

 As your immune system responds to pollen grains as a potential threat, the more pollen you breathe in, the greater the immune response.
 Using a barrier cream in the nasal passage can reduce hay fever symptoms.

 “Allergen barrier balms trap a portion of the pollen before it gets in to the nose.
 As long as this takes you below your trigger level for the allergen, then your hay fever reactions won’t be triggered,” Wiseberg says.